Camp Policies

 Staff Experience & Values

 Our summer camp staff are experienced and passionate educators interested in helping youth build relationships and skills in the outdoors.
 All staff participate in an extensive one-week training program together.
-This hands-on training includes topics such as First Aid and CPR, Diversity, Equity, and Inclusion; Cedar Circle Farm camp policies and emergency procedures; education values, child development, and behavior; group management skills; and various potentially challenging scenarios.
+This hands-on training includes topics such as First Aid and CPR, Diversity, Equity, and Inclusion; Cedar Circle Farm Camp policies and emergency procedures; education values, child development, and behavior; group management skills; and various potentially challenging scenarios.
 We work very closely as a team and value learning from each other by creating opportunities to share during daily debriefs throughout the camp season.

 Accessibility & Disclosure